 Grants and Fellowships

-SOT/AstraZeneca IUTOX Fellowship: Administered by IUTOX, fellowships are offered to individuals from developing countries to allow them to attend the SOT Annual Meetings.
-Recipients of 2008, 2009, 2010, 2011, and 2012 ICT and CTDC fellowships and previous AstraZeneca awardees are NOT eligible.
-Award submission for the 2013 SOT/AstraZeneca Travel Fellowship Awards begins September 1, 2012, and all applications must be received by October 8, 2012.
+Administered by IUTOX, travel awards are offered to individuals from developing countries to allow them to attend the SOT Annual Meetings.
+Recipients of 2009, 2010, 2011, 2012, and 2013 ICT and CTDC fellowships and previous AstraZeneca awardees are NOT eligible.
+Award submission for the 2014 SOT/AstraZeneca Travel Fellowship Awards begins September 1, 2013, and all applications must be received by October 9, 2013.

 The IUTOX Merit Award is presented to an individual in recognition of a long and distinguished career in toxicology at the international level.
 Achievements in academia, public service, or industry may be recognized.
 Emphasis should be on contributions that have strengthened the field of toxicology.
 The award consists of a plaque, waived meeting registration, and a cash stipend.